 Number of Pages in PDF File: 66

-Keywords: securities fraud, Rule 10b-5, corporate signals, dividends, stock repurchases, short-term debt, corporate communications
+Keywords: securities regulation, securities fraud, Rule 10b-5, Sarbanes-Oxley, corporate governance, bubbles, scandals, signaling, disclosure, manipulation, efficient markets, firms, transparency, herding, dividends, stock repurchases, short-term debt, executive compensation

 JEL Classification: K22, D82, G35, G32Accepted Paper Series

 Date posted: October 2, 2012 ; Last revised: January 21, 2014